stefanpems/stefanpems.github.io/_posts/2022-07-30-Security posture for Managed HSM.md

 ![policy-assignment](https://raw.githubusercontent.com/stefanpems/stefanpems.github.io/master/assets/2022-07-30-Security%20posture%20for%20Managed%20HSM/policy-assignment.png)

-Additional "custom policies" can be created to further protect MSHMs.
+Additional "custom policies" can be created to further protect MHSMs.

 When all policies are assigned at the desired scope, it is possible to have a view of their effect by using the "Compliance" page of the Azure Policy blade.